Araham7/ESP8266_mDNS/README.md

     - A zero-configuration file server.

 #### With hands-on practice and gradual exploration, you'll become proficient with mDNS on ESP devices.

+# License

+This project is licensed under the GNU License - see the [LICENSE](./LICENSE) file for details.